Nitazenes: The Side Effects, Dangers, and Treatment

 Expand list

-Nitazene opioids have gained recent popularity on the drug scene due to their easy availability and near inability to be detected when mixed with other drugs.
-Hundreds, if not thousands, of people die each year from Nitazene abuse, but the causes of these deaths often go undetected since nitazenes are not tested for in standard drug testing panels.
+Nitazene opioids have gained recent popularity on the drug scene due to their ready availability and near inability to be detected when mixed with other drugs.
+Hundreds, if not thousands, of people die each year from nitazene abuse, but the causes of these deaths often go undetected since nitazenes are not tested for in standard drug testing panels.

 One of the main risks of taking nitazenes is that regular use can lead to addiction and dependence.
 Nitazenes often act on the same brain receptors as traditional opioids, increasing the risk of addiction.